sebastid/GetAndCleanDataCourse/CodeBook.md

 4. execute the run_analysis.R script from R or RStudio and review the saved tidy data set file 'tiny_data.txt'.

 ###Cleaning of the data
-The run_analysis.R script implements the tasks to clean the raw dataset as follows:
+The run_analysis.R script cleans the raw dataset as follows:
-- Renamed duplicated variables names and incorrect names (e.g.'BodyBody...').
+- Renames duplicated variables names and incorrect names (e.g.'BodyBody...').
-- Renamed the undescriptive prefixes to a more meaningfull format, i.e t and f change to time and freq.
+- Renames the undescriptive prefixes to a more meaningfull format, i.e t and f change to time and freq.
-- Removed the '-' symbols from variable names.
+- Removes the '-' symbols from variable names.
-- Removed the '(' and ')' characters from variable names.
+- Removes the '(' and ')' characters from variable names.
-- Reformatted the Activity Name variable as a factor using meaningful activity names (re-using the labels defined from the raw  file activity_labels.txt).
+- Reformats the Activity Name variable as a factor using meaningful activity names (re-using the labels defined from the raw  file activity_labels.txt).
-- Selected the variables related to the mean and standard deviation statistical measurements.
+- Selects the variables related to the mean and standard deviation statistical measurements.
-- Performed a summrarization step by grouping the dataset by activity name and by subject ID showing a single row of averaged observations.
+- Performs a summrarization step by grouping the dataset by activity name and by subject ID showing a single row of averaged observations.

 Refer to [README.md](.README.md) for more details about the script internal execution steps.